 The benefits of having more women in leadership are well documented.
 In fact, considering the disruptive times we’re living in, greater diversity is essential, as HBR research shows women are, in fact, better leaders during a crisis, possessing more of the essential skills and qualities than their male counterparts.

-Our research found that three-quarters of HR professionals feel their organisation’s are doing enough to address equal pay.
+Our research found that three-quarters of HR professionals feel their organisations are doing enough to address equal pay.
 A bold statement considering the pay gap stood at 15.5% in 2020, down just 1.9% from 2019.

-Many HR professionals, including a good number of those we surveyed, however, do believe more further measures need to be taken to narrow the divide.
+Many HR professionals, including a good number of those we surveyed, however, do believe further measures need to be taken to narrow the divide.
 Most popular among these is the notion of anonymising performance and pay reviews.
 Search the topic on Google and you’ll find as many arguments for as against.
 For those in favour, the belief is that it reduces discrimination and promotes honesty.
 Those against, detest the lack of transparency.
 Whichever camp you’re in, what’s important is that your employees support your review policies and feel they are fair and objective.

-Other suggestions included fines for companies that failed to pay equally and the establishment of quotas for women in leadership positions.
+Other suggestions included fines for companies that failed to pay equality and the establishment of quotas for women in leadership positions.
 For us, none of these measures can be truly successful without cultural change and its embracement of the highest levels of an organisation.

 While many companies report their gender pay gap, particularly those in the UK where it has been mandatory, significantly fewer HR professionals regularly analyse their pay rates by gender.

 Historically, human resources have been somewhat conservative in its digital transformation journey, seeking out singular tech solutions to HR problems.
 That’s understandable: many of the tools available were clunky and offered little in the way of data analysis.
 The pandemic has changed that.
 The C-suite is looking more to CHROs for data-driven answers to help inform their organisational strategy, meaning the HR department needs to embrace data analysis like never before.